uiocompcat/AABBA/README.rst

 Ensure that these customizations align with the rest of your code to maintain compatibility and accuracy.

-For more information, please refer to the preprint: doi:10.26434/chemrxiv-2023-5wbkr
+For more information, please refer to the publication: doi:10.1021/acs.jcim.4c01583

 Feature_selection_and_ML
 ------------------------